Titans sweep Battle of the Bluffs Games

 “I think what’s most interesting about this game was that we didn’t play all that well defensively,” Waters said.
 “That game could have easily been 6-1 or 6-2 for us because they scored a lot of unearned runs on us.
 We got to sure ourselves up defensively.
 We can click offensively all we want, but we need to play a complete game, and when we do that’s when I’ll know we’re starting to peak.”

-After keeping the Huskies scoreless, the Titans pushed five more runs in the second inning Logan Manz connected for an RBI single Senior JC Dermody followed with a sac fly RBI junior, Logan Manz scored on a wild pitch and Harrington connected for his second hit of the day in the form of a two-run homer.
+After keeping the Huskies scoreless, the Titans pushed five more runs in the second inning Logan Manz connected for an RBI single, junior JC Dermody followed with a sac fly RBI junior, Logan Manz scored on a wild pitch and Harrington connected for his second hit of the day in the form of a two-run homer.

 Lewis Central then plated a pair of runs in the third inning after Dermody’s 2 RBI single.
 Senior Devin Nailor then smacked a two-RBI triple and junior Ty Thomson hit a sac fly RBI in the fourth inning to make it 12-0 Titans.